Labels

 How does one come to the place of repentance?

-How does one come to the place in his/her life to want to repent?
-It seems to me that God has to open the eyes of one’s heart to see the wrong they have done.
+How does a person come to the place in life where they truly want to repent?
+It seems to me that God Himself must open the eyes of one’s heart to see the wrong they have done.
+Without His mercy, we remain blind to our own condition.

-I guess this is the reason why I have come to believe that God is saving this up until just before Jesus comes back to rule.
-In doing this, not one of us can judge or ask God, “Why are You saving so-n-so.”
-Instead, we will be asking, “Why are You saving me?”
+This is why I’ve come to believe that God is saving this deep awakening for the time just before Yeshua returns to rule.
+When that moment comes, none of us will be able to judge or question God by saying, “Why are You saving so‑and‑so?”
+Instead, the only honest question will be, “Why are You saving me?”

-We all find it easy to judge others but yet we can not see our own wretched condition.
-We think wrong thoughts and we do wrong things.
-Any good that comes out of us I don’t believe is from us but from God, yet we often take the credit for it.
+We all find it easy to judge others, yet we struggle to see our own wretched condition.
+We think wrong thoughts, we do wrong things, and even the good that comes from us is not truly from us.
+It is from God — yet we often take the credit.

-It is not for your righteousness or for the uprightness of your heart that you are going to possess their land, but it is because of the wickedness of these nations that the Lord your God is driving them out before you,
+It is not for your righteousness or the uprightness of your heart that you are going to possess their land, but because of the wickedness of these nations that the Lord your God is driving them out before you.

 Monday, January 27, 2014